 4. A Fireplace Is a Cost-Effective Heating Solution

-The Myth: Using a wood-burning fireplace can lead to lower energy bills.
+Myth: Using a wood-burning fireplace can lead to lower energy bills.

 5. Space Heaters Are Cheaper Than Central Heating

-The Myth: Space heaters are more cost-effective than running your central heating system.
+Myth: Space heaters are more cost-effective than running your central heating system.

-The Truth: We’re not necessarily anti-space heaters, but you shouldn’t use them as a primary heat source.
+Truth: We’re not necessarily anti-space heaters, but you shouldn’t use them as a primary heat source.
 They can be efficient for warming up small, isolated areas, but they won’t make much of an impact outside the immediate area.

 If your toes are cold while you work at your home office, a space heater can help warm them up.
-But, using several space heaters throughout your home is less energy-efficient than central heat.
+But using several space heaters throughout your home is less energy-efficient than central heat.
 Not to mention, space heaters pose potential safety issues, too.

 6. Focusing on Humidity Won’t Make It Feel Warmer

-There’s one universal truth when it comes to energy efficiency.
-A clean, regularly-serviced HVAC system optimizes performance and safety at the lowest possible cost.
+There’s one universal truth when it comes to energy efficiency — a clean, regularly serviced HVAC system optimizes performance and safety at the lowest possible cost.